joshl26/resume-wrangler/README.md

 - Joi - Used for schema description and data validation.

-- Swagger-UI/JSDOC - Powerful UI interface for documenting, testing and displaying API endpoints.
+- Swagger-UI/JS DOC - Powerful UI interface for documenting, testing and displaying API endpoints.

-- UMLs - Unified Modeling Language diagrams which illustrate the sequence of events between objects within this app.
+- Unified Modeling Language - Diagrams which illustrate the sequence of events between objects within this app.

 - REST - REST (REpresentational State Transfer) is an architectural style for developing web services.